on-going effects of the climate crisis breakdown

 Earlier this year, Indonesia announced its plans to move the capital city away from Jakarta.
 Home to over ten million people, some parts of Jakarta are sinking as much as 25cm per year.
 Jakarta is in an unsafe position thanks to a combination of two factors – rising global sea levels and land subsidence as underground water supplies have been drained away to meet water needs.

 This grim picture is repeated elsewhere too.
 In the Pacific, at least eight islands were swallowed by the sea in the last century, with Tuvalu, Kiribati and the Marshall Islands feared to be the next low-lying nations to be completely wiped off the map.

 Sea levels are rising at the fastest rate in 3,000 years, an average of three millimeters per year.
-The two major causes of sea-level rise are thermal expansion – the ocean is warming and warmer water expands – and melting of glaciers and ice sheets that increases the flow of water.
+The two major causes of sea-level rise are thermal expansion – the ocean is warming and warmer water expands – and melting of glaciers and ice sheets that increase the flow of water.
 Antarctica and Greenland hold enough frozen water to raise global sea levels by about 65 meters if they were to melt completely.
 Even if this scenario is unlikely, these ice masses are already melting faster.
 And island nations and coastal regions are feeling the impact.]